hermannheringer/facet4windows-LTSC/README.md

 1. Open Command Prompt `hold down the Windows Key, and Press R` on your keyboard.
 2. Type `rstrui.exe` in the window, and then press Enter.
-3. Find a restore point with a name like `System Restore Point dated 00/00/0000 00:00:00 before running LTSC script`.
+3. Find a restore point with a name like `System Restore Point dated 00/00/0000 00:00:00 before running facet4 script`.
 It should be the newest restore point there.
 4. Follow the on-screen instructions to complete the system restore.

 ### Revert functions